Main content | back to top

 Who can use the Global Helpline?

-The Global Helpline is for all employees and contract staff in Shell and for third parties with whom Shell has a business relationship if they observe wrongdoing by a Shell company or employee.
+The Global Helpline is for all employees and contract staff in Shell and for third parties with whom Shell has a business relationship (such as customers, suppliers, agents) if they observe wrongdoing by a Shell company or employee.
 This facility is not for customer service complaints or enquiries.

 How can I raise a query or concern via the Global Helpline?

 The Global Helpline is available 24 hours a day, 365 days a year.
 Calls and reports over the Helpline are received on behalf of Shell by an independent third party specialist Helpline provider.
 There are two ways to submit a report: